World Greets 2025 After Sweltering Year Of Olympics, Turmoil And Trump - UrduPoint

 Sydney -- the self-proclaimed "New Year's capital of the world" -- sprayed nine tonnes of fireworks from its famed Opera House and Harbour Bridge at midnight local time (1300 GMT).

-"It would be nice for the world if it all sort of fixed itself, sorted itself out," insurance worker Stuart Edwards, 32, told AFP before the fireworks.
+"It would be nice for the world if it all sort of fixed itself," insurance worker Stuart Edwards, 32, told AFP before the pyrotechnics.

 Taylor Swift brought the curtain down on her Eras tour this year, pygmy hippo Moo Deng went viral and teenage football prodigy Lamine Yamal helped Spain conquer the Euros.